 In order to make sure your colon is healthy, doctors use procedure called a colonoscopy.
 A colonoscopy is a test where we examine the inside of your colon with a thin tube with a camera (colonoscope) and check for colon conditions, including colon polyps and colon cancer.
 A colonoscopy helps us detect signs of colon cancer in its earliest stages, when it’s the most treatable.
 Colonoscopies have helped us remove thousands of precancerous colon polyps before cancer was able to develop.

-At HealthPartners and Park Nicollet, our team of gastroenterologists, general surgeons and others performs thousands of colonoscopies a year.
+The team at HealthPartners and Park Nicollet is ready to provide answers to all your questions about colonoscopies and help you feel prepared for the procedure.
+Our gastroenterologists, general surgeons and others perform thousands of colonoscopies a year.
 We know how to keep patients comfortable while getting the most accurate test results possible.
 And with many locations throughout Minnesota and western Wisconsin, you can book an appointment near you.

 A colonoscopy uses a thin tube with a camera on the end (colonoscope) to examine the inside of your colon.
 We’ll give you medicine to help you relax and feel comfortable during the procedure.